 Another natural way of increasing humidity is by misting.
 Spray inside the

 Tip: Plants can also help maintaining the humidity in the blue tongue skink

 tank.
 We show you what plants you can use in a BTS tank here!

 To lower the humidity level, different approaches can be taken according to the structure of the vivarium.
 Firstly, if you need to reduce the humidity drastically, you can remove the water dish temporarily.

 Longer-term, you can consider using a smaller water dish to keep the humidity levels more moderate.
 You can also place the dish far away from the light source so that less water will evaporate.

 If you are using a humidifier, you can turn it off for a while and turn it back on only when needed.
-This also helps to make sure that the tank does not get wet and moldy from drops of water.
+This also helps to make sure that the

 Another option is to increase the ventilation in the glass enclosure, so the water molecules will escape.
 To allow good ventilation inside the cage, screens can be used to cover the top of the enclosure.

 Setting up a comfortable and natural habitat for your blue tongue skink is key to helping it thrive, and part of that is maintaining the correct humidity and temperature levels.

 Remember that different species of blue tongue skink have different requirements, as they evolved in different parts of the world.
 Australian species tend to need slightly lower temperatures and lower humidity than their Indonesian cousins.